Carlos-Zen/scrapy-houses/readme.md

-The project show how to use scrapy with proxy and user-agent crawling websites that free from been forbidden.
+The project show how to use scrapy with proxy and user-agent crawling websites that free from been banned.

 # Scrapy-houses
 Scrapy-houses is a collection of scrapy spiders including 58.com,ziroom.com,ke.com,baletu.com and so on.
 It's a project that means to analysis Housing rental market of china,and aims to supply Business decision for Apartment Operators.